Skip to content

 You usually need to collect your luggage for a connecting flight if the connection is with a different airline to your previous flight.

 Sometimes different airlines will work together to transfer your luggage without you needing to collect it.
-However, this usually only happens when both flights are with the same airline.
+However, this is more typical when all flights are with the same airline.

-When booking your flight, the flight itinerary will say whether you have to collect your baggage.
-On the webpage, there is normally an information or warning symbol making this clear.
+When booking your flight, the itinerary will say whether you have to collect your baggage.
+On the flight itinerary webpage, there’s normally an information or warning symbol making this clear.

 If you do need to collect your luggage in the connecting airport, there will be a baggage claim area for you to do this.